The Indian National Memory Championship 2022 was a huge success, BBG Bangaru Thalli Memory Awards | www.lokmattimes.com

 The Indian National Memory Championship 2022 was a huge success, BBG Bangaru Thalli Memory Awards

-The 13th Indian National Open Memory Championship 2022 had great participation from memory athletes across the country.
+Secunderabad (Telangana) [India], October 7: The 13th Indian National Open Memory Championship 2022 had a great participation from memory athletes across the country.

 More than 150 Memory athletes, youngest to oldest from all over India have participated in the competition.